torproject/stem/docs/tutorial/the_little_relay_that_could.rst

 The Little Relay that Could
 ---------------------------

+Let's say you just set up your very first `Tor relay
+<https://www.torproject.org/docs/tor-doc-relay.html.en>`_ (thank you!), and now
-Let's say you just set up your very first `Tor relay <https://www.torproject.org/docs/tor-doc-relay.html.en>`_.
-Thank you!
-Now you want to write a script that tells you how much it is being used.
+you want to write a script that tells you how much it is being used.

-First, for any script we write to be able to talk with our relay it'll need to have a control port available.
-This is a port that's usually only available on localhost and protected by either a password or authentication cookie.
+First, for any script to talk with your relay it will need to have a control port available.
+This is a port that's usually only available on localhost and protected by either a **password** or **authentication cookie**.

 Look at your `torrc <https://www.torproject.org/docs/faq.html.en#torrc>`_ for the following configuration options...

 ::

-  # This provides a port for the script we write to talk to.
-If you set this
+  # This provides a port for our script to talk with.
+If you set this then be
-  # then be sure to also have either set the CookieAuthentication flag *or*
+  # sure to also set either CookieAuthentication *or* HashedControlPassword!
-  # provide a HashedControlPassword!
+  #
+  # You could also use ControlSocket instead of ControlPort, which provides a
+  # file based socket.
+You don't need to have authentication if you use
+  # ControlSocket.
+For this example however we'll use a port.

   ControlPort 9051

-  # This will make Tor write an authentication cookie file.
-Anything that can
+  # Setting this will make Tor write an authentication cookie.
+Anything with
-  # read that file can connect to Tor.
-If you're going to run this script with
+  # permission to read this file can connect to Tor.
+If you're going to run
-  # the same user as Tor then this is the easiest method of authentication to
+  # your script with the same user or permission group as Tor then this is the
-  # use.
+  # easiest method of authentication to use.

   CookieAuthentication 1